Ziqi-Yang/lspx/README.md

 # LSPX

-lspx allows you to easily organize many Emacs LSP clients (e.g. `eglot`, `lsp-mode`, `lsp-bridge`).
+lspx allows you to easily organize different Emacs LSP clients (e.g. `eglot`, `lsp-mode`, `lsp-bridge`).

 It has built-in support for `eglot` and `lsp-mode`